Great Smoky Mountains, Tennessee/North Carolina travel guide

 DestinationGreat Smoky Mountains, Tennessee/North Carolina

 This itinerary is a carefully curated blend of iconic landmarks and local favorites, ensuring you don't just see the sights, but truly immerse yourself in the culture and natural splendor of the region.
-You'll start in the bustling heart of Gatlinburg, delve into the serene beauty of Cades Cove, traverse the majestic Newfound Gap Road, and then journey along the breathtaking Blue Ridge Parkway to the vibrant city of Asheville.
+You'll start in the bustling heart of Gatlinburg, delve into the serene beauty of Cades Cove, traverse the majestic Newfound Gap Road, and then journey through the thrilling curves of the Cherohala Skyway to the vibrant city of Asheville.
 Each day offers a new adventure, a new discovery.

 Prepare for exhilarating drives, rewarding hikes to hidden gems, and opportunities to savor authentic Southern cuisine.
 This trip is more than just a drive; it's an exploration of America's most visited national park and some of its most scenic byways.
 Get ready to create memories that will last a lifetime as you conquer the Appalachian Loop.